wnfs-wg/rs-wnfs/wnfs-wasm/README.md

 ## Usage

 WNFS does not have an opinion on where you want to persist your content or the file tree.
-Instead, the API expects any object that implements the async [`BlockStore`][blockstore-trait] interface.
-This implementation also defers system-level operations to the user; requiring that operations like time and random number generation be passed in from the interface.
-This makes for a clean wasm interface that works everywhere.
+Instead, the API takes any object that implements the asynchronous [`BlockStore`][blockstore-trait] trait.
+The library also avoids including system function calls that could possibly tie it to a set of platforms.
+Operations like time and random number generation have to be passed in via the API.
+This allows the library to be used in a wide variety of environments.
+It particularly makes virtualisation easier.

-Let's see an example of working with a public directory.
-Here we are going to use a custom-written memory-based blockstore.
+Let's see an example of working with a public filesystem.
+We will use a user-provided in-memory block store.

 ```js
 import { MemoryBlockStore } from "<custom>";